langchain-ai/langchain/templates/rag-chroma-multi-modal/README.md

 The first time you run the app, it will automatically download the multimodal embedding model.

-By default, LangChain will use an embedding model with strong performance, `ViT-H-14`.
+By default, LangChain will use an embedding model with reasonably strong performance, `ViT-H-14`.

 You can choose alternative `OpenCLIPEmbeddings` models in `rag_chroma_multi_modal/ingest.py`:
 ```